 Is PCS Physiological or Psychological?

-You can learn more about post-concussion syndrome by watching my interview with Dr. Glenn here.
+You can learn more about the evaluation and treatment of post-concussion symptoms by watching my interviews with clinicians (below).

 Physiatrist Dr. Mel Glenn discusses the evaluation of the many symptoms that are part of a chronic condition called post-concussion syndrome or disorder that occurs in some patients after a concussion.
 He offers advice on the treatment of headaches, sleep disturbances, and other conditions.